 If you prefer a more finger-friendly salad go with chunky crudité.
 A medley of peppers, sugarsnaps, cucumbers, carrots, celery and cauliflower ticks all the right boxes: colourful, healthy, tasty and refreshing.
 And when it comes to homemade dips, there are plenty of tasty options.
 Take a look at our recipes for hummus, salsa, tzatziki and homemade guacamole.

 And of course, a picnic wouldn’t be a picnic without a good, honest sandwich.
 But cheese and pickle on white isn’t going to cut it.
 Be inspired with 30 delicious sandwiches fillings that take the humble sandwich to the next level.

 Other crowd pleasers include homemade sausage rolls, as well as Scotch eggs, and coleslaw.
 For the meat-eaters, you could also include some our chicken drumsticks, lamb kebabs and our rice summer rolls with coconut chicken.

 For a quintessentially British picnic, a flask of tea is a must.
 So too is something sweet to accompany your cuppa.
-Flapjack and brownies travel particularly well (if you can keep your little ones’ hands off them en route to your picnic spot).
+Flapjacks and chocolate brownies travel particularly well (if you can keep your little ones’ hands off them en route to your picnic spot).

 Planning to have a drink in the sunshine?
 We have plenty of cocktail recipes, including these brilliant ideas for three-ingredient cocktail recipes.
 In the summer months, you can’t go wrong with a Pimms, sangria or an elderflower champagne.